pali101/micropay-agents/README.md

 - Generates cryptographic hashchains per the Hashchain Protocol to secure micropayments.
 - Creates payment channels and manages token payments on-chain.
 - Sends sequential payment tokens ("preimages") corresponding to actual consumption.

-### Use Case

-This project also demonstrates how autonomous AI agents can transact with each other, securely paying for API access or data exchange using trustless, pay-as-you-go micropayment channels.

 ### Technology Stack